NativeScript/docs/content/guide/ios-marshalling.md

 }
 ```

-This snippet calls the `fileExistsAtPath:isDirectory` method of the `NSFileManager` class.
-This method accepts a `NSString` as its first argument and a pointer to a boolean value as its second argument.
-During its execution the method will use the pointer to update the boolean value.
-This means it will directly change the value of `isDirectory`.
-The same code can be written as follows:
+This code snippet invokes the fileExistsAtPath:isDirectory: method of the NSFileManager class.
+The method takes an NSString as its first argument and a pointer to a boolean value as its second argument.
+When executed, the method updates the boolean value directly using the provided pointer, allowing the isDirectory variable to be modified.
+The code can be alternatively expressed in the following manner:

 ```js
 const fileManager = NSFileManager.defaultManager